-(15) The prophet Tenskwatawa [["TIN"-skwah-TAW-wuh]] took responsibility for creating one of these events when asked to prove his abilities by William Henry Harrison.
-To justify a revolt, Nat (+) Turner interpreted one of these natural events as a sign from god.
-Benjamin Banneker's () calculations predicted, for the points, name these events in which the Moon passes between Earth and the Sun.
+(18) The prophet Tenskwatawa [["TIN"-skwah-TAW-wuh]] took responsibility for creating one of these events when asked to prove his abilities by William Henry Harrison.
+To justify a revolt, Nat Turner (+) interpreted one of these natural events as a sign from god, and another one of these events was correctly predicted by the () calculations of Benjamin Banneker.
+For the points, name these events in which the Moon passes between Earth and the Sun.